Football Nonsense

 🍺 Moranos (12 Station Parade, Canons Park, HA8 6RW)

-🍺 JJ Moon’s (553 Kingsbury Road, Kingsbury Circle, NW9 9EL)
+🍺 JJ Moon’s (553 Kingsbury Road, Kingsbury Circle, London NW9 9EL)

-A JD Wetherspoon right next to Kingsbury station – two stops from Canons Park on the Jubilee Line.
-Consistently the top recommendation from away fans: great real ale selection, very cheap prices, welcoming to visiting supporters, and away fans and Bees fans happily mix here.
-The definitive pre-match option for this ground.
+A JD Wetherspoon located right next to Kingsbury station β€” two stops from Canons Park on the Jubilee Line.
+This has been recommended by multiple away fans as the best pre-match option: good real ale selection, incredibly low prices, welcoming to visiting supporters, and genuinely easy to get to.
+Away fans and Bees fans have been known to mix happily here.
+A proper football pub find.

-Distance to Stadium: 2 Tube stops + 5-minute walk | Price: £
+Distance to Stadium: 2 Tube stops + 5-minute walk | Price: Β£

 🍺 Ye Olde Mitre (58 High Street, Chipping Barnet EN5 5SJ)